getlago/lago-java-client/docs/AddOnsApi.md

 # **findAllAddOns**
 > AddOnsPaginated findAllAddOns(page, perPage)

-Find add-ons
+List all add-ons

-Find all add-ons in certain organisation
+This endpoint is used to list all existing add-ons.

 ### Example
 ```java